Liryuuu/lyneix_adrenalinerush/README.md

 ### 🚀 What is this?

 In short makes every vehicle collision a potential story instead of a game-ending moment.
 More thrills, more drama, more fun! 🚗⚡
+- Temporary Invincibility when get hit by a car
+- Temporary Stamina boost
+- Temporary Don't feel any Injury

 The **Adrenaline Rush Script** is an immersive and fun gameplay addition for your FiveM server.
 It introduces adrenaline boosts when players are hit by vehicles, turning collisions into action-packed moments.
 Whether you’re using **ESX**, **QB-Core**, or running standalone, this script has you covered.